 Badr Jafar, Chair of Executive Board

-Badr Jafar is CEO of Crescent Enterprises, parent company of Gulftainer.
-Crescent Enterprises is a multinational conglomerate operating across six core sectors of the global economy ranging from aviation to healthcare.
-Mr. Jafar is also President of Crescent Petroleum, which is the Region’s first independent and privately-owned petroleum company in the Middle East.
+Badr Jafar is CEO of Crescent Enterprises, which is the parent company of Gulftainer.
+Crescent Enterprises is a diversified global conglomerate, which operates across four distinctive platforms to develop innovative, sustainable and profitable businesses.
+Mr. Jafar is also President of Crescent Petroleum, which is the first independent and privately-owned petroleum company in the Middle East, and Chairman of Pearl Petroleum, the largest natural gas producer in the Kurdistan Region of Iraq.

-Mr Jafar is active with higher education institutions, serving on the Advisory Board of the Cambridge University Judge Business School, American University of Sharjah and American University of Beirut.
-He also sits on the Innovation Advisory Council for the Centre of Excellence for Applied Research & Training (CERT) at the Higher Colleges of Technology in Abu Dhabi.
-Through his advocacy for social entrepreneurship in the MENA Region, he sits on the Global Board of Education for Employment (EFE) and is a Founding Board Member of Endeavor UAE, an initiative encouraging high-impact entrepreneurship.
+Mr. Jafar is actively engaged with a number of higher education institutions, serving on the Advisory Board of the Cambridge Judge Business School, the International Advisory Council of the American University of Beirut, and the Business Advisory Council of the American University of Sharjah.
+Consistent with his interest in promoting social entrepreneurship in the MENA Region, he serves on the Boards of Advisors of Sharjah Entrepreneurship Centre (Sheraa) and Gaza Sky Geeks, and is Chairman of Endeavor UAE, an initiative encouraging high-impact entrepreneurship.

 Peter Richards, Member of Executive Board